>name of sequence 1

 >name of sequence 2

 Every letter other than a,c,g,t,A,C,G and T is interpreted as an unknown base.
 Digits and white spaces are ignored.
 The number of characters per line is not restricted.
-There is no restriction on the number of sequences but the total sequence length must be below 3 mega bases.
+There is no restriction on the number of sequences but the total sequence size must be below 8MB.

 Note: There quality and abundance of cDNA data varies a lot.
 Therefore, one parameter set for the hints can not fit all application settings well.
 For example, when using full-length mRNA the hints should be more 'convincing' than when using ESTs.
 Consider downloading AUGUSTUS and adjusting the hints parameters for your application setting.

 |start||The start codon at the translation start (requires ATG)|

 |stop||The stop codon at the translation stop (requires TAA, TAG or TGA)|